artlung/Open-Graph-Protocol-Plugin-for-WordPress/readme.md

 == Description ==

-This is a tool to add [Open Graph Protocol](http://opengraphprotocol.org/) Data to your WordPress Install.
+This is a tool to add [Open Graph Protocol](http://opengraphprotocol.org/) Data to the individual content pages of your WordPress Install.

-This is very new at this point.

-The following data is a description of the metadata that at this point is just a placeholder:

 == Installation ==